bookofproofs/bookofproofs.github.io/_sources/history/early-middle-ages/al-khwarizmi.md

 * Al-Khwarizmi has neither definitions, nor axioms, nor postulates, nor any demonstration of the Euclidean kind.
 * Al-Khwarizmi continues his study of algebra in Hisab al-jabr w'al-muqabala by examining how the laws of arithmetic extend to an arithmetic for his algebraic objects.
 * Al-Khwarizmi's scientific achievements were at best mediocre.
-* In a sense, al-Khwarizmi is more entitled to be called "the father of algebra" than Diophantus because al-Khwarizmi is the first to teach algebra in an elementary form and for its own sake, Diophantus is primarily concerned with the theory of numbers.
 * The next part of al-Khwarizmi's Algebra consists of applications and worked examples.
 * Al-Khwarizmi also wrote a treatise on Hindu-Arabic numerals.
 * The Arabic text is lost but a Latin translation, Algoritmi de numero Indorum in English Al-Khwarizmi on the Hindu Art of Reckoning  gave rise to the word algorithm deriving from his name in the title.
 * The first use of zero as a place holder in positional base notation was probably due to al-Khwarizmi in this work.
 * al-Khwarizmi's work was the first to expound it systematically.
 * Another important work by al-Khwarizmi was his work Sindhind zij on astronomy.
-* The Indian text on which al-Khwarizmi based his treatise was one which had been given to the court in Baghdad around 770 as a gift from an Indian political mission.
 * There are two versions of al-Khwarizmi's work which he wrote in Arabic but both are lost.
 * The main topics covered by al-Khwarizmi in the Sindhind zij are calendars; calculating true positions of the sun, moon and planets, tables of sines and tangents; spherical astronomy; astrological tables; parallax and eclipse calculations; and visibility of the moon.
 * Al-Khwarizmi wrote a major work on geography which give latitudes and longitudes for 2402 localities as a basis for a world map.